2 books (48 pages each) or 1 book (96 pages)

 A period crime story.

-Book 1 will be published in the German ZACK Magazin from June 2021.
-For this occasion, the complete Aida Nur comic has been rescanned from the original drawings and colourings and digitally restored and embellished by Sussi Bech.
+During 2021/22 Aida Nur was published in the German ZACK Magazin.
+For this occasion, the complete Aida Nur series was rescanned from the original drawings & colourings and digitally restored and embellished by Sussi Bech.
+This new edition was published in Denmark September 2023.

 A 1983 graduate from the School of Applied Arts in Copenhagen, Sussi Bech is an award-winning cartoonist living in Denmark.
 Her most popular graphic novel is Nofret – 13 volumes so far – which stars a young Egyptian girl in the land of the pharaohs and combines her adventures with historically accurate depictions of ancient Egypt.
 Sussi Bech has won several awards for her work.